syedadil010/2-Factor-Authentication/README.md

 # 2-Factor-Authentication-using-Email
+ ## Version 1
 2FA is an extra layer of security used to make sure that people trying to gain access to an online account are who they say they are.
 First, a user will enter their username and a password.
 Then, instead of immediately gaining access, they will be required to provide another piece of information, which in our case is a One Time Password that you receive on yuor registered E-mail everytime you Log-in.

+## Coming Soon
+Google Authenticator, Twilio SMS verification.
 ## Libraries/ APIs:

 ### PHPMailer
+PHPMailer is a code library to send emails safely and easily via PHP code from a web server.

+### PHPGangsta
 PHPMailer is a code library to send emails safely and easily via PHP code from a web server.

 ## Set-Up